Estimated reading time: 6 minutes

 If you haven’t got a gecko, research which one is the best for you.
 If you already have a crested gecko or leopard gecko and want the other one, just house them in a different terrarium that’s best suited for them.

-In the wild leopard geckos do sometimes eat smaller lizards if they got the chance.
+In the wild, leopard geckos sometimes eat smaller lizards if they get the chance.
 So it’s a risk for your crestie.
 Besides that, they can have a nasty bite because a crested gecko doesn’t have tough skin.
-This will cause injuries and a lot of stress – possibly tail loss – for your crested gecko.
+This will cause injuries and stress – possibly tail loss – for your crested gecko.

-You could potentially have a really large terrarium but it should be the size of an entire room.
-I advise you – if it were possible to create such terrarium – to not put a leopard gecko and a crested gecko together in such terrarium.
-If you do want to mix several gecko species you should try to put animals of the same habitat and region together.
+You could potentially have a colossal terrarium, but it should be the size of an entire room.
+If it were possible to create such a terrarium, I advise you not to put a leopard gecko and a crested gecko together in such a terrarium.
+If you want to mix several gecko species, you should try to place animals of the same habitat and region together.